iotaledger/identity.rs/README.md

   let identity_client = IdentityClient::new(read_only_client, signer).await?;

   println!("Your wallet address is: {}", sender_address);
-  println!("Please request funds from http://localhost/faucet/, wait for a couple of seconds and then press Enter.");
+  println!("Please request funds from http://127.0.0.1:9123/gas, wait for a couple of seconds and then press Enter.");
   tokio::io::stdin().read_u8().await?;

   // Create a new DID document with a placeholder DID. let mut unpublished: IotaDocument = IotaDocument::new(identity_client.network());
-  let verification_method_fragment = unpublished
+  unpublished
     .generate_method(
       &storage,
       JwkMemStore::ED25519_KEY_TYPE,